 Unapproved use of products or services must be declared at the beginning of the presentation.

-In addition, the Royal College and the CFPC require faculty presentations to be consistent in their use generic names during their presentation.
+In addition, the college requires faculty presentations to be consistent in their use generic names during their presentation.
 When using trade names, it is preferable to use multiple trade names per product (if available) rather than referencing a single trade name.

 How to Disclose